 Shares, retweets, and reposts show that a particular strategy or topic was important to your target audience.
 When someone shares your content, it indicates that they trust your brand and they trust that the content was valid and helpful.

-In the SEMrush tool, you can find a detailed Engagement report for every social media network.
+In the SEMrush Social Media Tracker, you can find a detailed Engagement report for every social media network.